 The Board of Water Commissioners struggles to fulfill the Department's mandate to provide the residents and businesses of the City with high quality water while keeping the rates affordable.
-The 2023 budget that was adopted by the Board includes a 4 percent rate hike.
-The increase in spending is largely due to the Cooper Lake Dam Remediation, the Board continues to set aside funds to lessen the impact of the future debt service payments associated with the projects borrowings.
-Kingston's tap water delivers public health protection, fire protection, support for the economy, and the overall quality of life that we enjoy at a cost of about \$1.95 for 250 gallons of water for most of our customers.
+The 2025 budget that was adopted by the Board includes a four percent rate hike.
+The increase in spending is largely due to the debt service associated with the Cooper Lake Dam Remediation.
+Kingston's tap water delivers public health protection, fire protection, support for the economy, and the overall quality of life that we enjoy at a cost of about \$2.13 for 250 gallons of water for most of our customers.